 Over time the new outlook would prove largely ineffective in Thetford and Schucman’s own severely conflicted relationship.
 But the momentary alignment of these two professors’ sympathies seemed to catalyze an eruption of decidedly mystical energy on Schucman’s part that left the rational scientist in her groping for explanations.
 Unexpectedly, Schucman began to experience a recurrence of the symbolic visions she had witnessed in her youth—visions that had largely ceased in young adulthood when she bitterly ended her search for God.

 But now, at the age of fifty-six, Schucman found herself involved in a dramatic progression of waking dreams and visions in which she was gravitating toward a mysterious duty she felt she had “somehow, somewhere, agreed to complete.”
 In these reveries she was sometimes spoken to by an inner “soundless voice” who clarified rhe meaning of various events for her.
-Over time this voice became an authoritative presence whom she referred to as the “Voice” (or jokingly as the “Top Sergeant”).
+Over time this voice became an authoritative presence whom she referred to as the “Voice” (and once as the “Top Sergeant”).
 She was not unaware of the Top Sergeant’s self-professed identity, but evaded acknowledging it.

 In the late summer of 1965, Schucman experienced a vision in which she entered a cave by a windswept seashore and found a large, very old parchment scroll.
 Unrolling the aged parchment with some difficulty, she found a center panel bearing the simple words “GOD IS.”
 As she unrolled the scroll further, more writing was revealed to the left and right of the center panel.
 The familiar Voice told her that if she wanted, she could read the past on the left panel, and the future on the right—an apparent offering of clairvoyant capacities.
 But Schucman pointed to the words in the center of the scroll and said, “This is all I want.”